-Anirvan DasGupta, IIT Kharagpur

-So, string is a one-dimensional elastic continuum that does not transmit or resist bending.
-So, this is the definition that we will use for a string.
-So now, I will show you some examples of strings.
+So a string is a one dimensional elastic continuum that does not transmit or resist bending.
+So this is the definition that we will use for a string.
+So now I will show you some examples of strings

-(Refer Slide Time: 00:57)

-So, as you can see here, this is an ordinary tag, which is like a string, because it satisfies the definition that I gave you that, it does not transmit; it is the one-dimensional continuum and its does not resist bending in anyway.
-So, whatever shape I give it, it will retain that.
-So, the restoring force comes, when I make it taut.
-So, here it so, this is, this tension that I give to the string acts like the restoring force, the restoring force is produced by the tension in the string; otherwise the string will take any shapes.
-So, it does not resist bending.
-This is another example of a one-dimensional continuum that also does not resist bending.
-This is the chain and this is the hanging chain.
-So, this also qualifies to be string.
-Here is a guitar string, as you can see, this is the guitar string.
-Now if I give it some bending, if I bent it, it restores back as you can see here, but still this is called as string.
+So as you can see here this is an ordinary tag which is like a string because it satisfied the definition that I gave you.
+That it does not transmit, it is a one dimensional continuum and it does not resist bending in any way.
+So whatever shape I give it, it will retain that.
+So the restoring force comes when I make it tight.
+So this tension that I give to this string acts like the restoring force, the restoring force is produced by the tension in the string

+Otherwise the string will take any shape.
+So it does not resist bending.
+This is another example of a one dimensional continuum that also does not resist bending.
+This is a chain and this is a hanging chain.
+So this also qualifies to be strain.
+Here is a guitar string, as you can see.
+This is a guitar string.
+Now, if I give it some bending, if I bend it, it restores back as you can see here.
+But still this is called as string.

 To understand the reason for this, let us see what happens in a guitar.
-In a guitar, the string is under tremendous amount of tension.
-Because of this tension, the primary restoring force is because of the tension in the string.
-Of course, there is this bending in the string, in this string which also kind of restores to its original states, shape.
-But when it is put in a guitar under tremendous amount of tension, the tension becomes the dominant restoring force; and hence any structural element, which is under high tension, qualifies to be analyzed in the first approximation as a string.
+In a guitar the string is under tremendous amount of tension because of this tension the primary restoring force is because of the tension in the string.
+Of course there is this bending in the string, in this string which also kind of restores to its original straight shape, but when it is put in a guitar under tremendous amount of tension, the tension becomes the dominant restoring force.

+And hence any structural element which is under high tension, qualifies to be analyzed in the first approximation as a string.
 So where do we find strings?
-(Refer Slide Time: 03:28) 1 Introduction A string is a one dimensional elastic continuum that does not transmit or resist bending moment.
-Elements that may be modeled as taut strings: - Strings in stringed musical instruments such as sitar, guitar or violin - Cables in a cable-stayed bridge or cable-car - high tension cables

-Anirvan DasGupta, IIT Kharagpur

-So, elements that may be modeled as taut strings are found in stringed musical instruments such as sitar, guitar, violin, even in the piano.
-So, we have seen such instruments, in which the sound is basically produced by the string.
-Then in the cables, in a cable-stayed bridge or a cable-car, so these structures have...
-Actually cables which are under tremendous amount of tension, and hence they can be analyzed as strings.
-In high tension cables, which are again under very high tension, they may be treated as taut strings.
+So elements that maybe modeled as taut strings are found in stringed musical instruments such as sitar, guitar, violin, even in the piano.
+So we have seen such instruments in which the sound is basically reduced by the string.

+Then in the cables, in a cable state bridge or in a cable car, so these structures have actually cables which are under tremendous amount of tension and hence they can be analyzed as strengths.
+In high tension cables which are again under very high tension they may be treated as taut strings.
-(Refer Slide Time: 04:22)

 2 Mathematical Model

 Assumptions in modeling: